Configuration¶

 The rules above should be straightforward when launching the Object Service from the command line, but it is more

 complicated when importing the tlc package in a Jupyter notebook (e.g. import tlc).
-Importing tlc causes the
+Importing tlc reads the